Sometimes conventional IVF – leaving the sperm and egg to do their thing in our laboratory – needs a helping hand.

 - A congenital problem

 - A previous disease

-Depending on the reason for a lack of sperm in your semen, the Consultant will suggest the most appropriate form of retrieval in your case.
-We can perform several different procedures (PESA, TESA, TESE or Micro-TESE), which involve either local or general anaesthetic.
+Depending on the reason for a lack of sperm in your semen, the consultant will suggest the most appropriate form of surgical retrieval in your case.
+We can perform several different retrieval procedures (PESA, TESA, TESE or Micro-TESE), which involve either local or general anaesthetic.
 In all cases, you’ll be able to go home the same day, although having a general anaesthetic will mean you’re unable to drive yourself home after the operation.

 Usually, we’ll perform the SSR before the IVF cycle.
 The suitable sperm that we retrieve will be frozen and stored for use in future IVF treatment cycles.
 We always use SSR in conjunction with ICSI during the IVF cycle, as this gives us a better chance of achieving fertilisation.

 If sperm is frozen and stored for you at the clinic following any of these procedures, we’ll contact you each year and ask you to confirm your wishes for the next 12 months.
 If you wish to continue storage with us, there is an annual storage fee.

 If you’ve previously faced issues with unexplained fertility, this in-depth sperm analysis may be the key to starting your own family.

 As well as our routine semen analysis, we are also able to measure the actual damage in individual sperm.